-As History Department Chair and Global Initiatives Coordinator, Susan Corbesero, Ph.D. is committed to cultivating global competency and awareness as students navigate today’s increasingly interconnected world.
-Through a wide range of digital and innovative pedagogies, such as digital storytelling, gamification, and history crowdsourcing, Dr. Corbesero teaches her students to empathize with, value, and respect the diverse perspectives of people and communities across the globe.
-A researcher, historian, and self-proclaimed digital humanist, Dr. Corbesero also developed Ellis’ International Exchange Program and leads and facilitates the annual Marcie WATERMAN Love ’56 International Travel Grant for the Global Empowerment of Women and Girls.
+As History Department Chair and Global Initiatives Coordinator, Susan Corbesero, Ph.D. is committed to cultivating global competency and awareness in her students as they navigate today’s increasingly interconnected world.
+Through a wide range of digital and innovative pedagogies, such as digital storytelling, gamification, and history crowdsourcing, Dr. Corbesero teaches students to value, respect, and empathize with the diverse perspectives of people and communities across the globe.
+A researcher, historian, and self-proclaimed digital humanist, Dr. Corbesero developed Ellis’ International Exchange Program and leads and facilitates the annual Marcie WATERMAN Love ’56 International Travel Grant for the Global Empowerment of Women and Girls.
 A fierce advocate for her students and girls across the globe, Dr. Corbesero is shaping and inspiring the next generation of changemakers at Ellis.

 For three decades, Edie Hazlett has been teaching Ellis girls the importance and beauty of world languages as a Middle and Upper School French and Spanish Teacher.
 Not only a teacher, but a former parent who had three daughters graduate from Ellis, Ms. Hazlett has seen the transformative power of an Ellis education in her students, alumnae, and her daughters.
 Once her daughters were born, Ms. Hazlett recognized the need for on-site childcare at Ellis and advocated that remaining space in the newly built Lower School serve as a daycare.
 The Ellis Fifth Avenue Daycare she co-founded will celebrate its 30th anniversary in 2020.
 In her classroom overlooking the athletic field, Ms. Hazlett shared what she believes are the advantage of all-girls education, her favorite Ellis tradition, and how she got started at Ellis.